dataminer-site/dataminer-site.github.io/docs/api/nodejs/reference.md

 ### duckdb~ERROR : <code>number</code>

-Check that errno attribute equals this to check for a duckdb error
+Check that errno attribute equals this to check for a DataMiner error

 **Kind**: inner constant of [<code>duckdb</code>](#module_duckdb)
 <a name="module_duckdb..OPEN_READONLY"></a>